arshaali/arshaali.github.io/pages/courses.md

 #### University of Michigan

-Evolutionary Redesign of a Samsung TV Remote Control: My team and I conducted cognitive task analyses involving structured interviews, surveys, and concurrent think-aloud verbal protocols and utilized three sets of design heuristics to uncover how people use this TV remote.
-We then redesigned this TV remote to support a cognitive triad relationship between users’ goals, the abilities of the TV remote, and the world/environment in which actions are performed.
+Evolutionary Redesign of a Samsung TV Remote Control: My team and I conducted cognitive task analyses involving structured interviews, surveys, and concurrent think-aloud verbal protocols and utilized three sets of design heuristics to uncover how people use this Samsung TV remote.
+We then redesigned this Samsung TV remote to support a cognitive triad relationship between users’ goals, the abilities of the TV remote, and the world/environment in which actions are performed.

 <img src="../assets/ioe536.png" alt="Samsung TV Remote Redesign" width="600" height="600">